hkirk/ST2ITS2_Material/slide_server/slides/Week 6/recap-2.md

 * What worked?
 * What didn't work?
 * Did any of your planning work?
-* Could this plan be transfered to C#?
+* Could your plan be transfered to C#?

 ----